pamindu-fernando/NSBM-dl/README.md

 ```

 ### 4. Locate Your Executable
-Once the script finishes, navigating to the newly created `dist/NSBM-dl` directory will reveal your fully bundled `moodle_downloader.exe`.
+Once the script finishes, navigating to the newly created `dist/NSBM-dl` directory will reveal your fully bundled `NSBM-dl.exe`.
 You can move this folder anywhere or create a shortcut to it on your Desktop.

 ---